hal7df/borealos/README.md

 ### Added
 - `v4l-utils`: Commandline utilities for managing webcams and video capture devices.
+- `solaar-udev`: udev rules to make the Solaar Flatpak work

 ### Removed
+Note that, unlike standard ublue-os images, BorealOS (by design) does not automatically modify your system flatpak installation after the initial OS install.
+If you would like to install BorealOS' standard flatpaks, run `ujust install-system-flatpaks` from a terminal.

 Most of these packages can be added after installing or rebasing to BorealOS via flatpak, brew, or manually installing them to ~/.local/bin/.